by Diane Spicer

 It only takes a few moments to check in, and make the necessary adjustments, to ensure a great hike.

-Trail tip:
+Trail Tip:

-If they're seasoned hikers, they'll understand the importance of a hiking gear check at the start of the day.
+understand the importance of a hiking gear check at the start of

-And regular check ins along the trail!
+the day.
+And regular check ins along the trail.

 Because in the long run, it saves everyone time and keeps everyone safe.